IronButterfly/airqmon/README.md

 # airqmon
-This is zigbee2mqtt external converter for CO2 DIY sensor (Author is @avenit in Telegram)
+This is zigbee2mqtt external converter for ZigBee CO2 DIY sensor (Author is @avenit in Telegram)